MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-dashboards.md

 [!INCLUDE [cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]
 ## Dashboard types

-Dashboards are effectively collections of charts relating to app tables.
+Dashboards are collections of charts relating to Microsoft Dataverse tables.

 There are two types of dashboards, user dashboards and system dashboards.
-An app user can create a dashboard visible only to them in the app areas that to which they have privileges.
+An app user can create a dashboard visible only to them in the app areas where they have privileges.

 An admin or customizer creates or customizes system dashboards that, when published, are visible to all app users.
 A user can choose to set their user dashboard as their default dashboard and override the system dashboard.